phillid/paramano/README.md

 If you're using ArchLinux, just jump over to the [AUR page for this software](https://aur.archlinux.org/packages/trayfreq-archlinux) and install it that way.

+For other distros, you'll likely want to install Paramano using your package manager, creating a package if one doesn't exist in your repositories.

 Runtime Dependencies
 --------------------